devhammed/position.css/README.md

 ## Contribute
 Check above TODO, can you add any of it or do you want to improve the existing CSS code?

-Fork & Send your pull request to contribute, i will review it and merge.
+Fork & Send your pull request to contribute, I will review it and merge.